 - Don't pull too hard on tangled hair; you can pull out the hair or even loosen the doll's head.

-Wash Your American Girl Doll's Clothes
+How to Wash Your American Girl Doll's Clothes

 Most of the American Girl doll clothing should be washed by hand in cold water, and then hung to dry.
-Use your judgement for spot treatments if necessary; a little Woolite in the wash will probably be sufficient for everyday dirt, but you can try a bleach pen to get out stubborn stains.
+Use your judgment for spot treatments if necessary; a little Woolite in the wash will probably be sufficient for everyday dirt, but you can try a bleach pen to get out stubborn stains.
 (Try it on a hidden hem first to make sure it doesn't damage the fabric!)

 If you hang the clothes to dry right away, they shouldn't need to be ironed.
 If they are very wrinkled, try using your iron on the coolest setting, and always use a press cloth between the doll's outfit and your iron, so any schmutz on your iron doesn't transfer back to the clean clothes.